harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 ### How can I manually launch a pipeline which has conditional execution based on trigger data?

-Pipeline will run into an error because trigger basesd expression will be null.
+Pipeline will run into an error because trigger based expression will be null.

 We can add a workaround, instead of adding the condition such as - ```<+trigger.event> == "PR"```, set it to a variable, pass the variable value at runtime, and set the default value as ```<+trigger.event> == "PR"```, so when the pipeline is executed with a trigger default value is passed and it while executing it manually, you can set it as false to skip the condition of this execution.

-### Does Harness have cache layer for the Helm chart repo index during deployment steps?

-We have a caching mechanism where we create a cache folder (based on connectorID) and store the ```repositories.yaml``` file there.

 ### How do I use OPA policy to enforce environment type for each deployment stage in a pipeline i.e. prod or preprod?